sqlpage/SQLPage/README.md

 - Create a file called index.sql with the contents from [this example](./index.sql)
 - Open https://localhost:8080 in your browser

+## Examples

+- [Tiny splitwise clone](./examples/splitwise): a shared expense tracker app
+- [Corporate Conundrum](./examples/corporate-conundrum/): a board game implemented in SQL
+- [SQLPage's own official website and documentation](./examples/official-site/): the website you are currently reading

 ## Configuration

 SQLPage can be configured through either a configuration file placed in `sqlpage/sqlpage.json`